owulveryck/blog/content/post/google-video-1.md

       -d @demo.json
 {{< /highlight >}}

-The action replies with a json containing an `operation name`.
-Actually the operation is long an asynchronous.
-This `operation name` can be use to get the processing status.
+The action replies with a JSON containing an `operation name`.
+Actually, the operation is long and asynchronous.
+This `operation name` can be used to get the processing status.

 {{< highlight js >}}
 {